NozeIO/NozeIO.github.io/install-swift.md

     swiftenv install https://swift.org/builds/swift-3.0-preview-4/ubuntu1404/swift-3.0-PREVIEW-4/swift-3.0-PREVIEW-4-ubuntu14.04.tar.gz

+### Ubuntu 15.10 with Swift 3.0

+    sudo apt-get install libcurl4-openssl-dev
+    swiftenv install 3.0

-### macOS with Swift 3 Preview 2
+### macOS with Swift 3.0

-Install an Xcode 8 beta, available for free at [developer.apple.com](https://developer.apple.com/xcode/download/).
+Install Xcode 8, available for free at [developer.apple.com](https://developer.apple.com/xcode/download/).

 Note: This drop uses the 'objectified' libdispatch API.

 ## Linux: Install libdispatch

+NOTE: Not required with the Swift 3.0 final release on Linux.

 This can be a little messy as there is no final release of `libdispatch` for Linux.
 It seems to work fine for me nevertheless.